Set up sign-in for multi-tenant Azure Active Directory using custom policies in Azure Active Directory B2C

-If you want users to sign in by using Azure AD, you need to define Azure AD as a claims provider that Azure AD B2C can communicate with through an endpoint.
+To enable users to sign in using an Azure AD account, you need to define Azure AD as a claims provider that Azure AD B2C can communicate with through an endpoint.
 The endpoint provides a set of claims that are used by Azure AD B2C to verify that a specific user has authenticated.

 You can define Azure AD as a claims provider by adding Azure AD to the ClaimsProvider element in the extension file of your policy.

 Find the ClaimsProviders element.
 If it does not exist, add it under the root element.